rapidsai/raft/docs/source/cpp_api/core_resources.rst

 SNMG Device Resources
 ---------------------

-The `raft::device_resources_snmg` provides a convenient way to setup a NCCL clique and access device-related resources on each device.
+The `raft::device_resources_snmg` provides a convenient way to design SNMG (single-node multi-GPU) algorithms.
+It initiates device-related resources for a set of devices forming clique.
+This includes NCCL communications.
+GPUs can be addressed and exchanges be made over multiple threads for performance or convenience.

 ``#include <raft/core/device_resources_snmg.hpp>``